Wind power, public safety building top issues at Ocean City Council debate

 “Is that the ideal location?
 No. None is.
 No matter where you put a police station, no matter where you put a new building for two huge operations, there’s no ideal location on an island where land is at a premium.
 You have to do the best you can with what you have.”

-He said the city needs to agree on some plan and move forward soon, because the project will just get more expensive over time.
+He said the city needs to agree on a plan and move forward soon, because the project will just get more expensive over time.

 The Ocean City Sentinel newspaper sponsored the event, with editor and publisher David Nahan moderating.

-More than 100 people attended in person at the candidate forum at the high school, and more than 300 people watched the event remotely, livestreamed on Zoom.
+More than 100 people attended in person at the candidate forum at the high school, and more than 300 people watched the event remotely.

 Contact Bill Barlow: